nusenu/ansible-relayor/README.md

 * `tor_IPv6` boolean
     - autodetects if you have IPv6 IPs and enables an IPv6 ORPort accordingly
     - you can opt-out by setting it to False
-    - default: True
+    - default: true

 * `tor_IPv6Exit` boolean
     - enables IPv6 exit traffic
-    - only relevant if `tor_ExitRelay` and `tor_IPv6` are True and we have an IPv6 address
+    - only relevant if `tor_ExitRelay` and `tor_IPv6` are true and we have an IPv6 address
-    - default: True (unlike tor's default)
+    - default: true (unlike tor's default)

 * `tor_enableMetricsPort` boolean
-    - if True enable tor's MetricsPort on the localhost IP address 127.0.0.1 and allow the same IP to access it (MetricsPortPolicy)
+    - if true enable tor's MetricsPort on the localhost IP address 127.0.0.1 and allow the same IP to access it (MetricsPortPolicy)
     - this is a relayor beta feature and will change in the future to use the safer [unix socket](https://gitlab.torproject.org/tpo/core/tor/-/issues/40192) option once that becomes available
     - enabling this setting automatically disables `OverloadStatistics` if it is not enabled explicitly (so tor will not publish/upload the data to directory authorities because we use MetricsPort locally)
     - default: False